Welcome to today's edition of the Rush 24-7 podcast.

 New York Times, the prison that won't go away.

-Do you realize, folks, did the New York Times says the reason why Obama won't close Gidmo is because Bush.
+Do you realize, folks, the New York Times says the reason why Obama won't close Guidmo is because Bush, Bush forced him into keeping it open.

-No, I I kid you not.
+No, I kid you not.

 The prison at Guantanamo Bay.

-Um, yeah, yeah.
+Yeah, yeah, yeah.

 Don't think anything's changed there.

-It's available at Rushlimbaugh.com, the EIB store.
+It's available at rushlimbaugh.com, the EIB store.

-New York Times, the prison Guantanamo Bay has long been the embodiment of Bush era arrogance.
+New York Times, the prison, Guantanamo Bay has long been the embodiment of Bush-era arrogance.

-This is it's an editorial.
+It's an editorial.

-This is this is it's just too great.
+It's just too great.

 Yes, it's long been the embodiment of Bush-era arrogance and lawlessness.